 and it is best to be at the weight you plan to stay when you have the surgery.

 What about scars?

-A Mini Tummy Tuck is for ladies who just have a small excess in the lower tummy area and this can therefore be removed with a smaller scar and without lifting the skin to the ribs.
-Recovery and complications are lower.
+A mini tummy tuck is for ladies who just have a small excess in the lower tummy area and this can therefore be removed with a smaller scar and without lifting the skin to the ribs.
+Recovery and complications are also lower.